March 12th, 2017

 Since its formation in 1919, our club has had a long association with central Sydney and the harbour.
 With its headquarters at Rose Bay, just a few metres from the harbour itself, WARS is well positioned to host this exciting event.
 Many of our diverse member base live and work around the harbour and regularly use the ferry service to travel for business and leisure.

-The object will be to make as many contacts as possible from the ferries or from any of the system’s 36 wharves.
+The object is to make as many contacts as possible from the ferries or from any of the system’s 36 wharves.

 Operation is restricted to VHF and UHF bands, any mode, simplex or through a repeater using hand-held transceivers.

-A scoring system will encourage operators to visit as many wharves and travel on as many ferries as possible in a six-hour period.
+The scoring system encourages operators to visit as many wharves and travel on as many ferries as possible in a six-hour period.
 See the Contest Rules page.

 As points will be claimed per location/contact rather than by distance and with no advantage for high power or digital modes, all classes of licensees including Foundation, can compete equally.

-There will be a number of awards for achieving goals such as Worked All Ferries, as well as for the highest points.
+There are a number of awards for achieving goals such as Worked All Ferries, as well as for the highest number of contacts made.

-Home and mobile operators will also be able to take part by contacting amateurs riding the ferries or by activating wharves.
+Home and mobile operators can also take part by contacting amateurs riding the ferries or by activating wharves.

-It is hoped that a further successful edition of this contest will see the event become part of the regular amateur radio contest calendar.
+With this second edition of the contest, it is hoped that the event will become a regular part of the amateur radio calendar.

-With a maximum Sunday fare, using the NSW Transport Opal card, of $2.50 for the whole day, the contest is likely to be an enjoyable day out in our fabulous harbour city!
+For a maximum Sunday fare of $2.50 using the NSW Transport Opal card, you can enjoy a full day of fun and radio in our fabulous harbour city!